California Criminal Case Overview

 Sometimes people are arrested and no charges are filed.
-Sometimes people are arrested and The Bogan Law Firm can persuade the DA not to file the charges.
+Sometimes people are arrested and The Bogan Law Firm, A Professional Corporation can persuade the DA not to file the charges.
 Other times it is best to not bring your case to the DA's attention anymore than necessary.
 It really depends on the circumstances of your case.
-When you retain The Bogan Law Firm, an attorney can guide you through the process.
+When you retain The Bogan Law Firm, A Professional Corporation, an attorney can guide you through the process.

 Charges Filed: Arraignment and Plea